SachaIZADI/colorful-world-pix2pix/README.md

 # TODO:

 - Functionalities:
-    - Gif Generator @Training level --> same but for an image from the training set
     - Gif Generator / Loss plotter --> save state every batch ?
 Instead of every epoch ?
     - Model prediction --> TBC ?